mjvdende/screenplay-presentation/README.md

 # Section 2: actors and abilities
 - Introduction actors and abilities
-- Hands on exercise
+- Hands-on exercise

 # Section 3: tasks and actions
 - Introduction tasks and actions
-- Hands on exercise
+- Hands-on exercise

 # Section 4: all together now
 - Bringing all the pieces together
-- Hands on exercise
+- Hands-on exercise

 # How to run this presentation